 The Fitness Challenge board game can help you lose weight!
-It's designed to challenge adults to work on their exercise and fitness goals for eight weeks while they compete with a partner who is also trying to work on their individual goals.
+It's designed to challenge adults to work on their exercise and fitness goals for eight weeks while competing with a partner who is also trying to work on their individual goals.

 Vicki and Stephanie shared the game with friends and neighbors who wanted to get into shape.
 Based on their results and the fun that everyone was having using the game, they decided to make the game available to the public.

-Sales of the Fitness Challenge board game benefit groups that promote health and wellness, medical research and children's and family issues.
-One dollar from the sale of every game goes into the Fitness Challenge Foundation, Inc., a non-profit organization whose mission is to support these types of charities and community organizations.
+Sales of the Fitness Challenge board game benefited groups that promoted health and wellness, medical research, and children's and family issues.
+One dollar from the sale of every game went into the Fitness Challenge Foundation, Inc., a non-profit organization whose mission is to support these types of charities and community organizations.
 This foundation is no longer available.

 Playing the Fitness Challenge Board Game

 You can play the game regardless of your fitness level.
-You can be just starting out with a fitness routine or you can already have an established exercise program.
+You can be starting with a fitness routine, or you can already have an established exercise program.

 Place a Wager